Manu Carreño

 Manuel Bartolomé Carreño Molina (Valladolid, August 6, 1969) is a Spanish radio and television presenter.
 Since April 2006, he has presented the news sports program of Cuatro, a position in which he has been accompanied by Manolo Lama (between 2006 and 2016, a stage of time in which he was popularly known as Los Manolos) and Nico Abad (since 2016).
 He is the main narrator of the football matches broadcast by Cuatro and Telecinco.
-Additionally, on August 21, 2016, he also began directing the stringer in the SER chain, whose other sports program of reference, Sports Carousel, was previously presented (between 2011 and 2014).
+Additionally, on August 21, 2016, he also began directing the stringer in the SER chain, whose other sports program of reference, Carrusel Deportivo, was previously presented (between 2011 and 2014).

 He has done analysis and been interviewed.

 Biography

 Beginnings (1994-2001)

 In 1994 he began to do the program The Countdown on Television Valladolid - Channel 48, which showed the previous sports events of the weekend, to then pass, in 1997, to the sports section of Canal+, where he remains four years and is dedicated to broadcasting football matches of Second Division A, together with Lobo Carrasco.